algolia/autocomplete/packages/website/docs/using-vue.md

 ## Mounting the autocomplete

-Now that your [source](sources) is ready, you can instantiate and mount your autocomplete instance.
+Now that your [source](sources) is ready, you can instantiate and mount your Autocomplete instance.
 Doing so requires passing the `renderer` and `render` parameters.

 ```vue title="App.vue"
 <template>